brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* Fix: Global - Resolved recursive pattern insertion issue that was causing a page getting slow error due to an infinite loop.

 = 2.19.15 - Friday, 3rd October 2025 =
 * This update addressed a security bug.
 Props to Wordfence for reporting it responsibly to our team.
 Please make sure you are using the latest version on your website.